-You’ve probably seen the GoDaddy “parked” sites before; they feature the infamous logo and ads related to the domain name.
-What you may not know, though, is that the people who own those domains, if they’re enrolled in the registrar’s “CashParking” program, earn revenues off those ads.
-So in theory, if you purchase the right URL, ad revenues from these undeveloped sites can be impressive.
+You’ve probably seen GoDaddy “parked” sites before; they feature the infamous logo and ads.
+What you may not know, though, is that domain owners, who are enrolled in GoDaddy’s “CashParking” program, earn revenues off those ads.
+As such, domain parking has become a popular residual income stream for online marketers.
+Here’s the story of one.

-But the Academy isn’t thrilled with GoDaddy’s program.
-They feel the hosting company is unfairly infringing on their online intellectual property rights by profiting off these “parked” sites.
+When The Academy found out about the system, it wasn’t thrilled.
+The Oscar folks felt that the hosting company unfairly infringed on their online intellectual property rights by profiting off “parked” sites.

-So how does Google factor in?
-Both GoDaddy and AMPAS are pointing fingers, saying that Google’s AdSense program is the real issue.
-AMPAS says they need to examine Google’s program to see if the company takes precautions against intellectual property infringement, in addition to the revenue share calculations.
-GoDaddy, on the other hand, is trying to build an Anti-Cybersquatting Protection Act defense by arguing that Google is “solely responsible” for any inappropriate domain profit gain.
+So how did Google get involved?
+Both GoDaddy and AMPAS were pointing fingers, saying that Google’s AdSense program is the real issue.
+AMPAS said it need to examine Google’s program to see if the company took precautions against intellectual property infringement, in addition to the revenue share calculations.
+GoDaddy, on the other hand, is tried to build an Anti-Cybersquatting Protection Act defense, arguing that Google is “solely responsible” for any inappropriate domain profit gain.

-Despite the wishes of AMPAS and GoDaddy, Paul Grewal – a U.S. magistrate judge – ruled the Google discovery requests would be “burdensome” since the company deals with nearly 10,000 third-party discovery demands.
+Despite the wishes of AMPAS and GoDaddy, Paul Grewal – a U.S. magistrate judge – ruled the Google discovery requests would be “burdensome” since the company routinely has to deal with third-party discovery demands.
 Specifically, the judge reasoned: